 Having a severe case of the flu while you are pregnant can also be bad for your developing baby.
 It increases your risk for going into labor early.

 If you did not get a flu shot while you were pregnant, you can get a shot after, even if you are breastfeeding.
 The flu shot is safe for women who are pregnant or breastfeeding.
-However, a nasal spray flu vaccine is not recommended for women who are pregnant.

 Path to improved health